lucasts/lucasts.github.com/_posts/2014-04-25-vim-not-as-a-ide.markdown

 ---
-published: false
-title: vim not as a IDE
 layout: post
+title: less vim, vim not as a IDE
 tags: [vim]
 categories: [editores]
 ---

+something ago, there are vim and IDEs

+now they want both